RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Evaluation metrics

 \textbf{Pearson Correlation Coefficient (R)} measures the linear relationship between observed and predicted values, ranging from –1 (perfect negative correlation) to +1 (perfect positive correlation):

 where $\bar{X}^{\mathrm{pred}}$ is the mean of predicted river discharge, and $\bar{X}^{\mathrm{obs}}$ is the mean of observed river discharge.

 \textbf{Coefficient of Determination (R2)} evaluates the predictive power of a model relative to the observed mean.
-It has the same meaning as Nash–Sutcliffe Efficiency (NSE) which is commonly used in hydrological modeling forecast.
+It has the same meaning as Nash–Sutcliffe Efficiency (NSE) which is commonly used in hydrology.
 Values closer to 1 indicate better performance, while values below 0 suggest that the model performs worse than using the observed mean:

 \textbf{Kling–Gupta Efficiency (KGE)} is a composite metric that combines correlation, bias, and variability.
 It addresses some weaknesses of NSE by ensuring balance across multiple aspects of model performance.
 Like NSE, values near 1 indicate good performance, while values below 0 indicate performance worse than the observed mean: